shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

         sp.send(params.address, params.amount)
 ```

-Hurray! we have coded all the entry point now.
-Let us write tests for all of them.
+Hurray!
+We have coded all the entrypoints now.
+Next, we can write tests for all of them.

-## Testing both contracts.
+## Testing the contracts.
 First, we initialize the `MarketPlace` Contract.
 We will pass the token address as the first parameter.
 We get the token address by calling `.address` on the Token contract instance.